RozainMalik/LineEncoding/readme.md

  1. include<SFML/Graphicsdothpp>
  2. run to include sfml > brew install sfml
- 3  compile with sfml > clang++ Projectdotcpp-o project -lsfml-graphics -lsfml-window -lsfml-system
+ 3. compile with sfml > clang++ Projectdotcpp-o project -lsfml-graphics -lsfml-window -lsfml-system

 I used SFML, which is a modern C++ graphics and multimedia library.
 It provides a simpler API for rendering shapes, text, and real-time graphics, and internally it’s built on top of OpenGL.
 So it’s still consistent with the requirement to use a graphics library.

+## Note:
+- The project has been tested on macOS with clang++ and SFML installed via Homebrew.
+- For Linux or Windows users, adjust include and library paths accordingly.